-This picture…was part of a series of pictures.
-I mean, there was the health issue and…we’d agreed that we would…take local community health workers…and X [the person from the advertising agency] had been looking at old…stuff and he’d pick up…the bike, you know, cycling around…He thought that would be a good idea, to have one of them cycling around …So I shot loads of pictures of…these health workers riding around all over the place…We…thought we’d got it and then we were walking back from one village and we passed this little scene and I thought, that looks…almost archetypal…the…old man and the cow and the little grass hut and…the banana tree…And so he said, ‘Okay, well look, get on your bike, cycle past this one…say three or four…[times]… (Author’s interview)
+This picture . . . was part of a series of pictures.
+I mean, there was the health issue and . . . we’d agreed that we would . . . take local community health workers . . . and X [the person from the advertising agency] had been looking at old . . . stuff and he’d pick up . . . the bike, you know, cycling around. . . .
+He thought that would be a good idea, to have one of them cycling around. . . .
+So I shot loads of pictures of . . . these health workers riding around all over the place. . . .
+We . . . thought we’d got it and then we were walking back from one village and we passed this little scene and I thought, that looks . . . almost archetypal . . . the . . . old man and the cow and the little grass hut and . . . the banana tree. . . .
+And so he said, “Okay, well look, get on your bike, cycle past this one . . . say three or four . . . [times].”
+(Author’s interview)

 Though the setting of the image was partly attributable to luck, the image was largely constructed – scripted and framed – before it was finally executed and selected.
 If this was a representation of reality, it operated purely in a generic manner, in the sense that while it is true that health workers did ride on bikes through the Bangladeshi countryside, in this instance this “truth” was deliberately caught by the camera.
 It might be referred to as a technical truth, something which in all probability could happen, rather than something that actually did happen unprompted.

-What is more, this image must be considered in relation to previous communication images and messages created by Christian Aid: it was evaluated in relation to these, and proved to be a stepping stone to a new type of fundraising which ultimately led to a subsequent revision in Christian Aid’s communications strategy.
+What is more, this image must be considered in relation to previous communication images and messages created by Christian Aid: it was evaluated in relation to these, and proved to be a stepping stone to a new type of fundraising that ultimately led to a subsequent revision in Christian Aid’s communications strategy.
 Christian Aid, as its name implies, is an ecumenical organization with strong links overseas that it fosters through a network of ”partners” who are mostly church-based.
-In 1990 the guiding document was the social-justice-oriented pamphlet To Strengthen the Poor.
-Throughout the 1980s Christian Aid acquired a well-deserved reputation for its bold and innovative style of advertising and communication, which favored depictions of single, and mostly inanimate, objects in its press and poster work.
+In 1990, the guiding document was the social justice–oriented pamphlet To Strengthen the Poor.
+Throughout the 1980s, Christian Aid acquired a well-deserved reputation for its bold and innovative style of advertising and communication, which favored depictions of single, and mostly inanimate, objects in its press and poster work.
 Strong messages drew on a sophisticated discourse of development and justice in the form of religious metaphor or allusions and wordplay.
-This enabled Christian Aid to develop “political” but non-confrontational messages in conjunction with iconographic and symbolic, black-and-white representations of woks, bread, plows, rocks, arms, and feet but also the ubiquitous Christian Aid Week envelope, red with the logo “slim jim” in a diagrammatic world.
+This enabled Christian Aid to develop “political” but nonconfrontational messages in conjunction with iconographic and symbolic, black-and-white representations of woks, bread, plows, rocks, arms, and feet but also the ubiquitous Christian Aid Week envelope, red with the logo “slim jim” in a diagrammatic world.

 The 1989–90 series was only the second to feature identifiable people, the first and only in the series to use full-color posters.
 These images of Elizabeth were therefore different and positive because they distinguished themselves from previous Christian Aid communication strategies; at the same time they contrasted with negative images used by other NGOs.
 They did not in any way reify the desperate condition of the poor with the connotations of “all past and no future.”
-The image was positive due to its active nature and up-beat tone.
-By choosing a woman as main subject, Christian Aid exhibited openness to reversing certain other stereotypes about participation and development.
+The image was positive due to its active nature and upbeat tone.
+By choosing a woman as the main subject, Christian Aid exhibited openness to reversing certain other stereotypes about participation and development.
 “Elizabeth” was the image of an empowered, independent, competent, “industrious and self-determined” subject.
 The image was clearly a response to the prevalent argument that the practice of development – intervention – was reflected in and influenced by the images produced of it.